deficollective/defiscan/src/content/protocols/morpho.md

 This factory wraps price feeds compliant with Chainlink's Aggregator interface and assumes that these feeds never fail (liveness and valid prices).
 Although the price feed is chosen permissionlessly by the market creator, more than 35% of the Morpho Markets rely on a Chainlink curated price feed.
 Those feeds are controlled in a centralized manner, a multisig account not complying with _Security Council_ requirements, the impact of a failure has to be assessed nonetheless.

 An unintended upgrade of the Chainlink price feed contracts could result in stale or inaccurate prices being reported.
 Since the Morpho oracle reverts on a negative price reported by a Chainlink feed, this failure could result in the permanent freezing of funds in affected markets.
-With a potential impact on more than 35% of Morpho Markets, or more than 30% of Morpho's TVL, Chainlink is thus assessed as a "Medium centralization risk" for Morpho.
+With a potential impact on more than 35% of Morpho Markets, or more than 30% of Morpho's TVL, Chainlink is thus assessed as a _Medium centralization risk_ for Morpho.
 A complete analysis of Chainlink price feeds can be found in the dedicated [report](./chainlink-oracles.md).

 > Autonomy score: Medium